 In order to comply with the Asylum and Immigration Act 1996, the successful candidate will be asked to provide document(s) confirming their eligibility to work in the United Kingdom.

-Eco-Congregation Scotland was founded in 2000 as a voluntary organisation, registered as a charity in 2010 and became a SCIO in 2018.
-We have grown to become the largest movement of community-based environment groups in Scotland with around 450 registered congregations.
+Eco-Congregation Scotland was founded 21 years ago as a voluntary organisation, registered as a charity and incorporated in 2010 then became a Scottish Charity Incorporated Organisation (SCIO) in 2018.
 As an ecumenical charity we work with local churches of all denominations in addressing climate change.

-There are up to 12 Trustees of the Board of the Charity, which normally meets 4 times a year, with an Annual Gathering in the Spring, covering the AGM and development for members.
-The 2019 Annual Gathering takes place on Saturday 30th March in Dundee's Gate Church.
+There are up to 12 Trustees of the Board of the Charity, which normally meets 4 times a year, with an Annual Gathering in the Spring, covering the Annual General Meeting and development for members, supporters and volunteers.
+The 2023 Annual Gathering is planned for Saturday 25th March in Livingston.

 Our current staffing is a Manager, an Environmental Chaplain through a Special Category Ministry from the United Reformed Church and the remainder part-time staff: a Programme Co-ordinator supporting the work of our Local Networks and individual churches and a Net Zero Co-ordinator supporting churches' Net Zero commitments, with both supporting wider public engagement in communities.
 All our staff work from home.